CaptainCone/CPPCodeExampleAlexMace/README.md

 # CPPCodeExampleAlexMace
 An example of C++ code from a university project.
 This piece of work was awarded 16.5/20 available marks (82.5% or a high first class).
 For the module C++ overall I was awarded 89/100 (a high first class).

-A description of the coursework is supplied in [FILE] to show the functional requirements this piece of work was made to.
+A description of the coursework is supplied in [G52CPP_CW3_and_4_Requirements v1.2.pdf] to show the functional requirements this piece of work was made to.
 I believe this shows my abailty to write code to a given specification and to get the code completed by a deadling.
 In summary:

 Core requirements:
 Requirement 1: Add states to your program
 Requirement 2: Save and load some non-trivial data
 Requirement 3.
 Interesting and impressive automated objects
 Requirement 4.
-Impact/Impression (and requirement L: Sellable quality)
+Impact/Impression

 Optional requirements:
 Requirement A: Correctly implement scrolling and zooming using the framework’s FilterPoints